Vintouka/Calorie-Counter/README.md

         presets.add(new CaloriePreset("Weight Gain Male", 2500, 3200));
         presets.add(new CaloriePreset("Weight Gain Female", 2000, 2600));

-The Overview Page allows the user to see the progress that they have towardds their daily caloric intake goal as well as provides them with the option to input any foods they have eaten which updates the progress bar and items are saved upon entry which allows the usere to be able to enter the same item again and view it in a previous day.
+The Overview Page allows the user to see the progress that they have towards their daily caloric intake goal as well as provides them with the option to input any foods they have eaten which updates the progress bar and items are saved upon entry which allows the user to be able to enter the same item again and view it on a previous day.

-#Overview Code save data
+## Overview Code Save Data
-The application saves the user data even if the application is suspended allowing the user to be able to view previous entries in the calendar and the entries of that same day
+The application saves the user data even if the application is suspended, allowing the user to view previous entries in the calendar and the entries of that same day.

      private void loadCalorieGoals() {
         SharedPreferences prefs = requireActivity()